 We're so obsessed with this look.
 If you've already got long cornrows and looking to style the look even further, wrap them on top of your head.

 Topknots can totally be made for special occasions.
-Take a cue from the picture above and try a half-up version and dress it up with a cool-looking hair tie to wear as an accessory.
+Take a cue from the picture above and try version that's accentuated with pearls.

 Boho waves are tricky when it comes to special events because they can easily look way too casual.
 Eliminate that problem by tying half your hair up for a cleaner look.